Chickens that lay blue eggs are few and far between.

 This breed was created by mixing two other breeds (the Collonocas and the Quetros).

-The native tribe of Mapuche Indians had been breeding and domesticating these birds for many years before they were discovered by civilization.
+The native tribe of Mapuche Indians had been breeding and domesticating these birds for many years before they were discovered.
 This breeds’ history is intriguing yet vague.

 There is much speculation about the origin of the original chickens.
 Many theories have been put forward including contact between the Polynesian peoples and the Chilean natives making the Rapanui chicken a possible ancestor.